-1. In recognition of outstanding dedication and service to the people of the State of Vermont during the winter storm season, Agency of Transportation personnel in the classes listed in subsection (6), below who are normally required to work overtime hours on special snow season shall be on "Special Snow Season Status" for the duration of the special snow season, and eligible for the benefits of this Article.
+1. In recognition of outstanding dedication and service to the people of the State of Vermont during the winter storm season, Agency of Transportation personnel in the classes listed in subsection (6), below who are normally required to work overtime hours during the winter snow plowing season shall be eligible to be placed on "Special Snow Season Status" during the snow plowing season, as specified below and shall be eligible for the benefits of this Article.
 Overtime work is a requirement for AOT personnel during snow season.
-Therefore, notwithstanding other provisions of this contract, requests for exclusions from overtime work shall not be applicable during snow season.
-Valid medical requests for exclusion from snow season status shall be granted.
-"Special Snow Season Status" shall mean that an employee must be immediately reachable by telephone, pager, or cell phone and must report to work where needed within reasonable travel time of being contacted, upon being reached.
+Therefore, notwithstanding other provisions of this contract, requests for exclusions from overtime work shall not be approved for those on Special Snow Season Status.
+Valid medical requests for exclusion from Special Snow Season status shall be granted.
+Employees on "Special Snow Season Status" must be immediately reachable by telephone, pager, or cell phone and must report to work within thirty (30) minutes or their normal commute, whichever is greater, upon being reached.
 For those employees who elect to be reached by pager, calling the pager number shall be regarded as reaching the employee.